trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Unity, or oneness is complementariness, not sameness.
 Sameness is uncreative...
 And boring.
 The essence of synergy is to value the differences.

 > The person who is truly effective has the humility and reverence to recognize his own perceptual limitations and to appreciate the rich resources available through interaction with the hearts and minds of other human beings.
 That person values the differences because those differences add to his knowledge, to his understanding of reality.
-When were left to our own experiences, we constantly suffer from a shortage of data.
+When were left to our experiences, we constantly suffer from a shortage of data.

 Trust and understanding underlie synergy.
 Once those are there, even broken relationships can be mended and creative solutions found, which is truly "win/win" thinking.